FoundationDB/fdb-joshua/README.md

 ## Build and Run Agent Docker Images

 To run Joshua agent processes, we provide a Docker image that can spawn multiple agent processes.
-This docker image created by `build.sh` script, which uses `Dockerfile`.
+This docker image is created by `build.sh` script, which uses `Dockerfile`.
+One thing to note is that the docker image *MUST* use the same major FDB version as the coordinator cluster (e.g., 6.2.* is incompatible with 6.3.*).
+So if your FDB cluster uses a version different from the `FDB_VERSION` specified in the `Dockerfile`, re-create the docker image with the right `FDB_VERSION` that matches your cluster version.

-Note restarting tests need old `fdbserver` binaries and TLS libraries, which should be saved in `Docker/old_binary` and `Docker/old_tls_library` directories, respectively.
+Note restarting tests need old `fdbserver` binaries and TLS libraries, which are saved in `/app/deploy/global_data/oldBinaries/` and `/app/deploy/runtime/.tls_5_1/` directories, respectively, inside the docker image.

 To start agents, run
 ```shell